dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Bitcoin to bring financial sovereignty to the common man in the world of central banks.
    1. How real is the virtual?
    1. A mania that can only end in disaster
+   1. A systemic risk in the making
 1. Bitcoin to represent the ground zero at which three of the most important historical forces at work in the world today converge.
    1. First and most obvious of these is the ongoing revolution in information technology that is transforming so many aspects of our lives.
    1. Second epochal trend with which Bitcoin seems utterly in tune: the collapse of trust in the established financial system following the crash of 2008.
    1. Third great force of history with which Bitcoin is conspicuously aligned is the dramatic surge in scepticism of – even scorn for – established political authority.
 Faith in traditional political parties and even in traditional representative democracy itself is evaporating at an alarming rate.
+   1. Ultimately, Bitcoin price will will ultimately be determined by its usefulness.
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.